Skip to main content

 The Last Groove

-This is probably the right solution for most people that want to clean their records for the price point.
+This is probably the right solution for most people who want to clean their records for the price point.
 My experience is they do sound better after being run through the Spin-Clean.
 Just keep in mind to change the water when it looks dirty and follow the directions and you should have a good overall experience with it.

 Would love to hear about your experience with the Spin-Clean or any other record-cleaning system down below in the comments section.